junegunn/vim-easy-align/README.md

 (To be fair, Align also can be configured to consider syntax highlighting with `g:AlignSkip` function reference which should point to a custom function that looks up the syntax group of a character on a certain position)

+### "Okay.
+So should I switch?"

+Maybe, but I can't really say.
+I have no ambition to make vim-easy-align superior at every use case.
+For some cases, vim-easy-align works better than the others, but for some other cases, Tabular or Align.vim might be a better choice.
+So try it yourself and see if it works for you!

 Author
 ------